DFE-Digital/get-into-teaching-app/app/views/content/what-is-qts.md

 Qualified teacher status (QTS) is what you need to teach in a state school in England.

-It is not a course, but a confirmation that you have the right training and meet the standards required to be a teacher.
+It is a confirmation that you have the right training and meet the standards required to be a teacher.

-Some PGCE or PGDE courses can award you QTS.
-You can check the qualifications a course offers by [searching for postgraduate teacher training](https://www.gov.uk/find-postgraduate-teacher-training-courses).
+All postgraduate teacher training courses in England lead to QTS.
+You can see the different types of courses available by [searching for postgraduate teacher training](https://www.gov.uk/find-postgraduate-teacher-training-courses).

-As well as being a respected standard across the world, having QTS means you can move around the country and teach in any state school.
+QTS is a teaching standard that is respected across the world.
+Having QTS means you can move around the country and teach in any state school.

 <a href="/ways-to-train" class="button">Discover the different ways to train</a>